angad-singh97/Nirbhaya-App/README.md

 - removed lower lying values from dataset to reduce complexity of said structure

+Next Task:
-Next Task: implementing k-means to label crime levels according to general trends.
+-implementing k-means to label crime levels according to general trends.
+-use these labels to gauge whether an area is dangerous or not